neallang/jetpack_joyride/README.md

 # Neal's Jetpack Joyride
 Welcome to my implementation of Jetpack Joyride!
 While I'm still tweaking some minor details / adding new features, the game is runnable and stellar!
+I hope you play and enjoy!

 ## Features:
 - Random lasers